Ronald Sundstrom Headshot

 Biography

-Ronald R. Sundstrom is Professor of Philosophy at the University of San Francisco.
-He is also a member of USF’s African American Studies program, teaches for the university’s Honors College, and is the Humanities Advisor for the SF Urban Film Festival.
-His research focuses on the philosophy of race and the related areas of racism, xenophobia, and mixed-race identity; political philosophy and urban policy; and figures in African American political theory, especially Frederick Douglass.
-He published several essays and two books in these areas, The Browning of America and The Evasion of Social Justice (SUNY 2008) and Just Shelter: Integration, Gentrification, and Race and Reconstruction (Oxford 2023).
+Ronald R. Sundstrom is a Professor of Philosophy at the University of San Francisco.
+He is also the inaugural King-Jones Faculty Fellow for 2025-2026, a member of USF’s African American Studies program, and teaches for the university’s Honors College.
+His research focuses on the philosophy of race and related areas, including racism, xenophobia, and mixed-race identity; political philosophy and urban policy; and figures in African American political theory, particularly Frederick Douglass.
+He published several essays and two books in these areas: The Browning of America and The Evasion of Social Justice (SUNY 2008) and Just Shelter: Integration, Gentrification, and Race and Reconstruction (Oxford 2024).

 Expertise